-In the event you’re injured in the accident and are physically unable to file an accident report, a passenger in your car must report the accident.
+If you are too hurt to file an accident report, a passenger in your car should report the accident.

-If you can’t locate the owner of the car, you must leave a note in a conspicuous place on the vehicle.
-The note should include an explanation of what happened, along with your name and address.
+If you can’t find the car owner, leave a note on the damaged car with an explanation of what happened, along with your name and address.